topo-gps/ios-manual/en/coordinates/scanning_coordinates.rst

    *Coordinates have been scanned and are shown on the map.*

-In the top of the screen you see the position of the coordinate on the map.
+In the top of the screen you see the position of the coordinates on the map.
 In the bottom you see the scanned image.
-You can use it to verify that the coordinate was scanned correctly.
-If you tap 'Save' the coordinate is saved as a :ref:`waypoint <sec-wp>` and the coordinates scanner screen is opened again.
+You can use it to verify that the coordinates were scanned correctly.
+If you tap 'Save' the coordinates are saved as a :ref:`waypoint <sec-wp>` and the coordinates scanner screen is opened again.
 As a second example we will scan MGRS coordinates:

 .. figure:: ../_static/scanning-coordinates3.jpg
    :height: 760px